This might be suprising for many users

 itself as "AutoCAD.Application" as well.

-AutoLISP: Starting with the new Bricscad V8, our
+AutoLISP: Starting with the new BricsCAD V8, our

 AutoLISP-Interpreter (originally designed for LT-Extender, since AutoCAD

-LT 2004) has been integrated into Bricscad - and has been evolved into a
+LT 2004) has been integrated into BricsCAD - and has been evolved into a

 very stable, highly performant and highly compatible Lisp engine.

-Therefore, Bricscad is able to provide the best platform for AutoLISP
+Therefore, BricsCAD is able to provide the best platform for AutoLISP

 based applications, no known compatibility issues or problems.